-Foldable 3D Stars with downloadable file
+DIY 3D stars with downloadable svg file

 How was your weekend today?
 Did you get some Christmas shopping done?
 I’m so behind on everything.

-I have always liked stars and they are perfect for Christmas.
+I have always liked stars, and they are perfect for Christmas.

 No cutter?
 No Problem!

-All I had left to do is peel the stars off the silhouette cutting mat, fold the perforated lines and spray paint them with gold spray paint ( I used Rust-Oleum gold spray paint).
-I actually wanted to use copper first but decided on gold last minute since I had already painted some Christmas balls copper.
+Spray paint the 3D stars with gold spray paint or whatever color you’d like. ( I used Rust-Oleum gold spray paint).
+I actually wanted to use copper first, but decided on gold last minute since I had already painted some Christmas balls copper.
 I wanted to mix more metallics.

 Tschüß